-"With highlights, your colorist should be using more than one color, not just bleach.
-Great highlights should be layered to produce tonal variations.
+"With highlights, your colorist should be using more than one color, not just bleach," says stylist Darren Anderson.
+"Great highlights should be layered to produce tonal variations.
 There should be lights, mediums, and darks to create depth and translucence in the hair.
-Highlighting should be like painting a masterpiece and you can’t do that with just one color."
+Highlighting should be like painting a masterpiece, and you can’t do that with just one color."

-There are basically four types of highlights: basic foil highlights, balayage or "hair painting," chunking or "piecing," and lowlights.
+There are four types of highlights: basic foil highlights, balayage or "hair painting," chunking or "piecing," and lowlights.

 - Balayage, or "hair painting," allows the stylist to add natural stripes of color to hair in large or small swaths.
 This is a great choice if you have a base color you love and just want to go a couple shades lighter in certain areas.
 You won't need to get your roots touched up as much with balayage as you do foils, and it grows out better than any other color option.